stephaniehobson/stephaniehobson.ca/content/pages/about/index.md

 My name is Stephanie Hobson and I like to make websites everyone can use.

-That means thinking about the people who use the sites I make with different tools and different lives than I have.
+That means thinking about the people who use the web with different tools and different lives than what I have.
 People with: slower internet connections, older devices, screen readers, switch controls, or high contrast themes.
 People with: different gender, sexual orientation, skin colour, first language, or brain wiring.

 I like to think I'm making the world a better place one byte at a time.